Twisted holographic superconductors in external magnetic field

 \subsection{Numerical method}

-After the equation \eqref{eq:5D9} is solved analytically, a numerical method similar to the one applied in the $(2+1)$-dimensional case can also be used to solve \eqref{eq:5D12}.
+After the Eq. \eqref{eq:5D9} is solved analytically, a numerical method similar to the one applied in the $(2+1)$-dimensional case can also be used to solve \eqref{eq:5D12}.
 Unlike the analytical method presented in the previous subsection, which was approximate, the numerical approach based on the shooting method does not assume any additional approximations.
-The results of the numerical method are shown in Figure \ref{fig:5D_numeric}.
-Note that there is qualitative agreement with the analytical method, since the critical magnetic field is again lowered due to the NC twist deformation of the bulk.
-The numerical calculation is stable only in the vicinity of the critical temperature, specifically for $\frac{T}{T_c}\in[0.9,1]$.
-To make the effect of noncommutativity clearly visible, we considered slightly larger values of the NC parameter compared to the analytical case to make the deformation of the critical curve visible.
+The results of the numerical calculation are shown in Fig. \ref{fig:5D_numeric}.
+Note that there is qualitative agreement with the analytical result.
+The numerical calculation is stable only in the vicinity of the critical temperature, specifically for $\frac{T}{T_c}\in[0.87,1]$, and we had to take larger values of the NC parameter compared to the analytical case to make the deformation of the critical curve visible.